TomPod92/Shopping-List/README.md

 This was my first React aplication ment to teach me basics of React and React Router.
 It was made with **mobile first** approach.
+I have recently added firebase support so all data is stored in there now

 In order to see a demo visit [this link](https://tompod92.github.io/Shopping-List/#/pageShop)